For men and women age 50 and older

 Blood pressure, height, weight, BMI, vision, and hearing At annual exam.
 This includes coordination of preventive services.

-BRCA risk assessment and genetic counseling/testing Women with a positive result on the risk assessment tool or have a family history of breast, ovarian, tubal, or peritoneal cancer are recommended to receive genetic counseling and/or genetic testing.20
+BRCA risk assessment and genetic counseling/testing Women with a positive result on the risk assessment tool or have a family history of breast, ovarian, tubal, or peritoneal cancer are recommended to receive genetic counseling and/or genetic testing.28

 Cervical cancer Recommended screening every 3 years with cervical cytology alone, every 5 years with high risk HPV testing alone, or every 5 years with high risk HPV testing in combination with cytology.

-Colorectal cancer Screening for adults ages 45-759,21
+Colorectal cancer Screening for adults ages 45–75.30

-Drug misuse Screening for unhealthy drug use for individuals 12 years and older25
+Drug misuse Screening for unhealthy drug use.20

 Topics you may want to discuss with your doctor